 LTA continues to track corridor-level incident data across the 13-county Houston-Galveston region.
 The South Freeway corridor remains among those with extreme incident density as defined by LTA's 30-day heat classification methodology.

-Before this incident, the location logged 49 crashes over the prior 30 days.
+Before this crash, the location had recorded 49 other incidents in 30 days.

 2497 S MACGREGOR WAY @ 6200 SOUTH FWY OB